 Where should I direct my social media traffic?

-Rather than just posting memes, cat pictures, and other funny content, it’s best you have a website or blog and to drive traffic from your social media channels to your website or blog.
+Rather than just sharing social media posts like memes, cat pictures, and other funny content, it’s best to have a website or blog and drive traffic from your social media channels to your website or blog.
 Having a website is key to your digital marketing campaigns.
 Then you will be in a better position to convert the traffic into leads and customers and measure your performance with tools like Google Analytics.

 How should I grow my followers on social media?